Nehemiah Chapter Three

 Nehemiah 3:16

-Beyond him, Nehemiah son of Azbuk, ruler of a half-district of Beth Zur, made repairs up to a point opposite the tombs of David, as far as the artificial pool and the House of Heroes.
+After him Nechemyah the son of Azbuk, leader of half the district of Beit-Tzur, made repairs from the place opposite the tombs of David as far as the artificial pool and the soldiers’ barracks.

 Here we are given some places that not too much is known about.
 The "tombs of David" refers to a rock tomb on the West side of the Temple where King David was buried.
 The "artificial pool" could possibly refer to a pool that was constructed by Hezekiah to store water when Jerusalem was under siege by Sennacherib.
 The "House of Heroes" probably refers to a place where the guards for the city were housed.
 All of these places are inside the walls and can serve to remind us that, when we are close to our Lord, He will take care of us.
 (We have the promise of Romans 8:28)